MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/speech-recognition.md

 The web-search grammar, like a dictation grammar, contains a large number of words and phrases that a user might say.
 However, it is optimized to recognize terms that people typically use when searching the web.

+> [!NOTE]
-**Note**  Because predefined dictation and web-search grammars can be large, and because they are online (not on the device), performance might not be as fast as with a custom grammar installed on the device.
+> Because predefined dictation and web-search grammars can be large, and because they are online (not on the device), performance might not be as fast as with a custom grammar installed on the device.

 These predefined grammars can be used to recognize up to 10 seconds of speech input and require no authoring effort on your part.
 However, they do require a connection to a network.